rozbb/draft-waict-transparency/draft-waict-transparency.md

 **Clarified Log ID.** The glossary now says a Log Provider is identified by domain, a Site is identified by origin, and a Log is identified by (provider, site, revision).

 **Separated inclusion proof from checkpoint.** Previously, the inclusion proof was part of the checkpoint.
 This is not in keeping with the C2SP definition of checkpoint.
 Also, when a Log Provider serves its latest checkpoint, it should not need to also have an inclusion proof.
 So we separated the two notions.

 **Validity is not part of the leaf.** Previously, we hashed in the not-after metadata into the leaf hash.
 Since Log Providers cannot serve stale checkpoints, this means they have to re-request a new Log entry whenever refreshing the latest checkpoint.
 But recall that the Witness API permits signing requests for trees that have not changed.
 So if we just move the validity period to signed metadata, we allow Log Providers to do updates without extending their Log.

+**Defined Log entry format.** Previously, we never specified what a Log accepts as its data entries.
+It was thought to maybe be a zip file containing the manifest contents.
+Instead, it is just a JSON object with links to the manifest contents, file by file.
+This is nice for three reasons: 1) it separates out the concerns of blob storage with Log storage, since a Log Proivder doesn't necessarily need to have a ton of disks; 2) it settles the format very cleanly, since now we don't have to lock ourselves into a specific file type; and 3) it allows for easy deduplication of files, since you can just provide the same URL in multiple entries.

 ### Draft 3
 **Removed specification for how Witnesses authenticate Log Providers.** I think picking a URL schema and pubkey + rotation metadata format is premature.
 We can leave these undefined for now.